bytedance/ibot/README.md

 ## Pre-Trained Models

 You can choose to download only the weights of the pretrained `backbone` used for downstream tasks, and the `full ckpt` which contains backbone and projection head weights for both student and teacher networks.
-For the `backbone`, `s` denotes that the student network is selected while `t` denotes that the teacher network is selected.
+For the `backbone`, `s` denotes that the student network is selected while `t` denotes that the teacher network is selected. `PS` denotes prediction shape.

 <table>
   <tr>
     <th>Arch.</th>
     <th>Par.</th>
+    <th>PS</th>
     <th>k-NN</th>
     <th>Lin.</th>
     <th>Fin.</th>